-We're now into the final third of 2022 and the rest of the year is filled with the promise of new video games to enjoy.
-We've already seen plenty of fantastic games on Switch this year, but there's more to come!
+We're now into the final stretch of 2022 and while we've already seen plenty of fantastic games on Switch this year, there are still more to come!

 Below we've rounded up 30 of the biggest Switch games we're looking forward to.
 They run the gamut from AAA first-party offerings to promising-looking indies.
 Nintendo's habit of not announcing games until a couple of months prior to release means there may be even more surprises to come before the year closes out — we've already added to (and subtracted from) this list several times throughout the year.

 We've had some cracking games in the last nine months, including the excellent Pokémon Legends: Arceus, OlliOlli World, Triangle Strategy, Kirby and the Forgotten Land, Mario Strikers: Battle League, and Xenoblade Chronicles 3.
 The September Nintendo Direct delivered a load more announcements, so even though the likes of Metal Slug Tactics and Zelda: Tears of the Kingdom slipped into next year, there's still an awful lot to get excited about as the Holiday season appears on the horizon.

 So, let's take a look at our most anticipated Switch games...

 Long-rumoured to be coming to Switch, Remedy confirmed that the remaster of the 360-era cult classic was Switch-bound in an anniversary update back in May.
 Pleasingly, this is a native Switch port, too, and not a cloud version.

 The remaster released on other platforms last year, and out of the blue Alan Wake Remastered dropped on Switch eShop on 20th October.
 Yes, it's out now.
 See how Switch handles the strange goings-on in Bright Falls in our review;